Skip to content

 This creates:

-Style Options:
+Style Presets:

-• Section Spacing (from global template options)
+• Section Spacing (from global template presets)

 • Content Alignment (module-specific)